ITensor/website/docs/v2transition_guide.md

   - Prefer `rank(T)` to `T.r()`

+* The Vector and Matrix classes now have zero-indexed element access.
+If you prefer a 1-indexed interface you can use the Vector1 and Matrix1 classes.

 ### Changes to Advanced Features

 * The ITensor and IQTensor constructors taking a set of IndexVals (or IQIndexVals) and